SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slimes/smol-slimes-community-straps.md

 <img src="assets/straps/Depact V1 Strap.webp" alt="strap image" loading="lazy" style="max-width: 300px"/>

-As barebone and easy to build as things can get.
+As bare-bones and easy to build as things can get.

 The problem is that it not holds well together because not sewed.
-Can be improved by sewing.
+It can be improved by sewing.

 Used with [Gremlin](./smol-slimes-community-builds.md) and [Ibis Trackers](./smol-slimes-community-builds.md) builds.

 Pros:

 - No sewing.
 - Minimum entrance barrier.
-Only scissors needed to put together.
+Only scissors are needed to put it together.

 Cons:

-- Without sewing straps slide around buckles
+- Without sewing, straps slide around buckles

 #### Parts